 Once you have your plan in place, the next step is to share it with your senior leadership team.
 Getting everyone around a virtual table is your first big hurdle, then comes preparing, and presenting.

 - Start small.
 Reach out to your manager first and leverage their support to escalate your concerns and initiatives to the right people

-- Focus on what you know and can control to influence decisions and minimise risk to travellers.
-You can’t predict the future, so make sure you address the things you’re doing now, and exactly how they’ll support your business and travellers
+- Focus on what you know and can control to influence decisions and minimize risk to travelers.
+You can't predict the future, so make sure you address the things you’re doing now, and exactly how they'll support your business and travelers

 “Keep it short and simple.
 [Your leadership team] want to see the big picture without a ton of overwhelming information.
 Provide a couple of options, but always remember to put your recommendation first.”